persephone-tools/persephone/docs/quickstart.rst

 Ensure Python 3 is installed.

 You will also need to install some system dependencies.
-For your convienence we have an install script for dependencies for Ubuntu.
+For your convenience we have an install script for dependencies for Ubuntu.
 To install the Ubuntu binaries, run ``./ubuntu_bootstrap.sh`` to install ffmpeg packages.
 On MacOS we suggest installing via Homebrew with ``brew install ffmpeg``.